 Also offered by the Business School as 6022.
-Course meets for six two-hour sessions in the fall (9/6, 9/20, 10/4, 11/8, 12/6 and 2/7 from 6:15-8:15 PM), followed by ten days of travel to the UK and the Netherlands from January 10-23 (please note that travel will overlap with the HKS spring shopping days).
+Course meets for six two-hour sessions in the fall (9/6, 9/20, 10/4, 11/8, 12/6 and 2/7 from 6:15-8:15 PM), followed by ten days of travel to the UK from January 8-18.
 A follow-up session will be scheduled for February.
 Attendance at all meetings is required.
-There is a mandatory fee for this course of $3,200 (this fee will cover double-occupancy accomdations in-country with daily hotel breakfast, domestic travel between the UK and the Netherlands, ground transportation, local transportation for field work, daily internet access at hotels, meeting space in-country, an iPhone with calling, text, and data, all taxes and gratuities for included activities, and emergency medical, evacuation, and repatriation insurance through HTA).
+There is a mandatory fee for this course $2,500 - this fee will cover double-occupancy accommodations in-country with daily hotel breakfast, ground transportation, local transportation for field work, daily internet access at hotels, meeting space in-country, an iPhone with calling, text, and data, all taxes and gratuities for included activities, and emergency medical, evacuation, and repatriation insurance through HTA).
 Please note that students will also be required to purchase their own international airfare to and from the destination, entry and transit visa expenses, immunizations, and personal expenses.
 Enrolled students may make an appointment with HKS Financial Aid with confirmation of their course registration and a plane ticket receipt to discuss increasing their loan amount in accordance with their costs.
 Some grant aid may be available through the Behavioral Insights Group.
 This course is open by permission of the instructor.
 Previous coursework or experience in behavioral economics is not required.
-To apply, send a document no longer than one-page, double-spaced to email@example.com explaining your interest in the course by August 26, 2016.
+To apply, send a document no longer than one-page, double-spaced to firstname.lastname@example.org explaining your interest in the course by August 26, 2016.
 Please note, this is one half of a yearlong course.
 Students enrolled in the fall section will automatically be enrolled in the spring section.